Socialism for Public Health NOW: Cuba’s History is Our Future

 During the second U.S. election of the COVID-19 pandemic, it should be clear that we can not rely on capitalism to fight pandemics.
 In the fight against polio, Cuba has shown that no matter what, the best way to fight pandemics is a system built for human need.

-By: Henry Parker
+Written by Henry Parker

 From polio to COVID-19, every country on Earth has had to face diseases that claimed millions of lives.
 Polio has re-emerged in Palestine for the first time in 25 years, likely due to the genocide preventing vaccines from being properly distributed.
 All this while the world is still battling the COVID pandemic that continues to cause mass disablement and preventable death.
 So what is the best economic system for fighting these diseases?
 According to the United States’s founding myths, human flourishing, including health, is best served by capitalism and the right to private property.
 But socialist Cuba’s experience battling polio begs the question about the importance of capitalism and private property for public health.
 The history of polio in Cuba gives us some context behind how the Cuban people continue to embarrass even the wealthiest country on Earth when fighting against the COVID pandemic.
 Ever since its revolutionary inception, the Republic of Cuba has fought diseases that had previously been allowed to ravage the island.
 One of the first diseases the Cuban government successfully eradicated was polio.